 If your spectrum analyser has a Probe Power connector on the front you can tap power from this to run the probe.
 I made up a lead to use the PS/2 keyboard port on the front of my spectrum analyser for this same purpose.

 You can also connect the probe to an RF signal generator and use it to inject noise into circuits.
 This is a useful way to measure the immunity performance and identify susceptible circuits.
-Putting a 3-6dB attenuator in series as a matching pad can reduce the effect of the probe and circuit impedance on the RF generator signal amplitude.
+Putting a 3-6dB attenuator in series (for the plate and loop probes) as a matching pad can reduce the effect of the probe and circuit impedance on the RF generator signal amplitude.

 You can use this on any of the three probes on the board, give it a try to see what happens.